South Bank London

 The Sidings is a landmark new lifestyle and shopping development adjoining Waterloo Station that has transformed what was once the old Eurostar terminal.
 One of The Sidings' most prominent venues is BrewDog Waterloo (next to the entrance to Leake Street).
 One of the biggest pubs in the country, there are plenty of activities to keep you busy on a rainy day including duckpin bowling lanes and an insta-famous slide.

-Launching in late April at The Sidings, the Lucky Voice karaoke club is another fun place to hang out for a few hours and forget about the weather outside.
+Located in The Sidings at Waterloo Station the Lucky Voice karaoke club is another fun place to hang out for a few hours and forget about the weather outside.
 Open from 3pm (from 12pm on weekends), the club boasts eight state-of-the-art private karaoke rooms.
-Booking is already open for the new club which is set to open from 22 April.

 Warm up with a cuppa at a cosy cafe